jtsiddons/jtsiddons/README.md

 # Hello!
 I'm @jtsiddons

-I am postdoctoral researcher in Mathematics and Statistics at Dalhousie University in Halifax, NS.
+I am postdoctoral researcher in Mathematics and Statistics at Dalhousie University in Halifax, Nova Scotia.
 I'm primarily based in the Oceanography department as part of [MMAB](https://mmab.ca/).

 ## Interests